California is a community property state. Therefore, retirement

 language in your judgment is clear.
 It is best if the judgment

-tell if the information is clear is to read the judgment to
+the information is clear is to read the judgment to yourself

-yourself and/or a friend.
-If each of you can easily understand
+and/or a friend.
+If each of you can easily understand the

-the language, it is probably clear enough for SBCERA and will
+language, it is probably clear enough for SBCERA and will be

-court awards an interest in the community property portion of
+If the court awards an interest in the community property portion

 required to “join” SBCERA as a third party to your divorce